 Elena is a student from Albuquerque, New Mexico.
 Writing about music is one of her favorite things, and she has previously done it for Sequenza21.com, Gramophone Magazine, and other publications.
-She was a Q2 Music intern last summer and is currently an undergrad at Yale.
-Follow Elena on Twitter at @neoantennae.
+She has worked at NPR and Q2 Music and is currently an undergrad at Yale.

 Johann Sebastian Is One of the Cool Kids in 'Red Hot + Bach'